 Arlington Baptist University abides by the Family Educational Rights and Privacy Act (FERPA) of 1974 (20 U.S.C.
 1232g; 34 CFR Part 99) which is a federal law that protects the privacy of student records.
 Education records are those records, files, documents, and other materials which 1) contain information directly related to a student; and 2) are maintained by an educational institution.
 FERPA applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 The act requires the University to provide student access to official records directly related to the student and to provide an opportunity for a hearing to challenge the accuracy of records; although, this right does not include the right to challenge the appropriateness of a grade as determined by an instructor.
-The act generally allows the University to disclose education records or personally identifiable information from education records in the following circumstances: with written consent of the student, if the disclosure meets one of the statutory exemptions, or if the disclosure is directory information and the student has not placed a hold on release of directory information.
-Students are provided this information in detail at registration. http://www2.ed.gov/policy/gen/reg/ferpa/index.html
+The act generally allows the University to disclose education records or personally identifiable information from education records in the following circumstances: with written consent of the student, if the disclosure meets one of the students are provided this information in detail at registration.

+http://www2.ed.gov/policy/gen/reg/ferpa/index.html